play-with-docker/play-with-docker.github.io/_posts/2017-04-01-docker-flow-proxy.markdown

 docker stack deploy http --compose-file http.yml
 ```

-We have attached the http container on the network **proxy_public**. we have now 2 containers connected to that network we can inspect with :
+The proxy container should have been attached the **proxy_public** network, which we can verify by inspecting the network:

 ```.term1
 docker network inspect proxy_public
 ```

-check Service status
+#### check Service status

 ```.term1
 docker stack ps http
 ```

-#### request the service
+#### Request the service

->we have defined that our service will be requested if it starded with the path `/http`, using the rule in the label `com.df.servicePath=/http`
+> We have defined that our service will be receive the request if an incoming request starts with the path `/http`.
+This was done using the rule in the service's `com.df.servicePath=/http` label

->don't forget to adapt the url to your context

 We may now be able to reach our service from any host :
 from node1